tgmarinho/try-jest/README.md

-#Testing with JEST
+## Testing with JEST

-## Praticing some test with the amazing lib Jest.
+* Practicing some test with the amazing lib Jest(https://jestjs.io/).